-- We currently have three Classification of employees as defined by the, by Monterey County are essential employees and in that group.
-We have about 103 or so that have been identified as essential employees. - According to Monterey County, the potential employee group includes Faculty, Administrators, Maintenance, Payroll, certain Student Services positions and some food services employees - We have roughly about 50 to 60 employees here at any particular time and and then they rotate depending upon the manager needed at the time, - The second group has two parts to where it's employee can work from home and those employees who lend themselves to working from home - The third group which their jobs, simply do not lend itself to working from home, at least, is currently constructed like L39 - For employees to return to work, particularly in schools we think that the social distancing, will be one of the criteria as well as six-foot distancing - We're currently undertaking a plan to assess our facilities to determine how many employees we can accommodate with a six-foot social distancing. - That continuing to work from home group of our employees will be a good idea because it will assist with the social distancing situation which will assist in not having a huge number of employees on campus
+- We currently have three Classifications of employees as defined by Monterey County and our essential employees are in that group.
+We have about 103 or so that have been identified as essential employees. - According to Monterey County, the essential employee group includes Faculty, Administrators, Maintenance, Payroll, certain Student Services positions and some food services employees. - We have roughly about 50 to 60 employees here at any particular time and they may rotate depending upon the manager needed at the time. - The second group has two parts to it: employees who can work from home and those employees whose work lends itself to working from home - The third group which their jobs, simply do not lend itself to working from home, at least, as the work is currently constructed, like some L39 positions. - For employees to return to work, particularly in schools, we think that the social distancing will be one of the criteria . - We're currently undertaking a plan to assess our facilities to determine how many employees we can accommodate with a six-foot social distancing. - That continuing to work from home group of employees will assist with the social distancing situation by not having a huge number of employees on campus - Now what about those jobs, who don't lend themselves to working from home: So we have two choices.
+That that's the group that we begin to bring back or we look at their jobs and work with the unions in a redesign of those jobs so they also can work from home.

-- Now what about those jobs, who don't lend themselves to working from home: So we have two choices.
-That that's the group that we begin to bring back or we look at their jobs and work with the unions in a redesign so that those jobs as they also can work from home. - We have a strategy for making this work for as many people as we possibly can.to working from home. - I suspect that there will be child care facilities that have sufficient room or they have sufficient or space to accommodate the six-point distancing, for those employees with young children - Cost savings currently for the last 3 months on utilities has been \$109k
+- One strategy for making this work is for as many people as we possibly cannot work from home. - I suspect that there will be child care facilities that have sufficient space to accommodate the six-foot distancing, for those employees with young children - Cost savings currently for the last 3 months on utilities has been \$109k please check this number with Joseph.
+I thought it was \$190k for the year.